 WHERE TO NOW?

 So we started out with the question: What training drills are best to improve basketball fitness?
 And we’ve answered the question by taking some time to work out the fitness component needs of basketball.
-From these principles you can then go on to decide on the best exercises and training drills to structure into your basketball training.
-Below is a link you can use to download a 7-week basketball strength and conditioning manual.
-This basketball fitness manual outlines drills and exercises in the four key areas of: speed endurance, speed and agility, strength and power and core strength/injury prevention.
+You may wish to consider the best way to structure your training across the year now.

 Abdelkrim et al (2007); Time-motion analysis and physiological data of elite under-19-year-old basketball players during competition.
 Br J Sports Med.
 2007 Feb;41(2):69-75.